-Being in the fitness industry for such a long time, I often get my hands on pre-workout formulas with highly questionable supplement-fact panels.
+Being in the fitness industry for so long, I often get my hands on pre-workout formulas with highly questionable supplement-fact panels.

 While it’s difficult to recommend the best pre-workout (since it depends on preferences), it’s not hard to tell what formulas to avoid, thanks to their shady ingredients list.

 I collaborated with a nutritionist and a doctor to identify harmful ingredients commonly found in pre-workouts.